Lumina-Den/Luciver/docs/luciver-status.md

 - **Local timezone** – Luciver defaults to Indian Standard Time (`Asia/Kolkata`).
 Provide `LUCIVER_TIMEZONE` (IANA format such as `America/New_York`) if you need a different zone so reminders, logs, and weekly reports render dates in your expected locale.
 - **Moderator channel** – Provide `MODERATOR_CHANNEL_ID` in `.env` to enable weekly digests; leave empty to skip them.
 - **Task permissions** – Only members with a role containing “moderator” can assign tasks through Luciver.
+- **Reach-out channel name** – Override `REACH_OUT_CHANNEL_NAME` (defaults to `reach-out`) if your server uses a different channel slug for excuse submissions.

 ## Internal Stores

 - `taskBacklog` – Array of open assignments (`status`, `lastNotifiedAt`, timestamps).
 - `reminderQueue` – Array of reminders awaiting delivery plus timestamps and delivery outcomes.
 - `channelActivity` – Map keyed by channel ID tracking counts and last active timestamps.
+- `reachOutReports` – Rolling list (500 max) of reach-out notices with excerpts and timestamps for moderator insights and stats output.

 ## File Of Record